 1. The house must face the beach.
 This is not negotiable.

 2. The side of the house that faces the beach must have ceiling-to-floor glass windows.
-No blinds or curtains to reduce the impact of a wall of glass will be necessary, thank you.
+No blinds or curtains to reduce the impact of a wall of glass will be necessary!